MAJOR: Eleven or twelve courses (44 or 48 units, depending on the emphasis) chosen in consultation with the major advisor.

 Emphasis in Studio Art: Minimum of 48 units, chosen in consultation with the major advisor.
 Three beginning courses: S102, S103 and S105; Two of the following intermediate courses: S203, S210, S216 or 217; Two of the following Advanced Projects courses: S310, S320, or S330; and S490 Senior Seminar; One course, in Media Arts and Culture (Criticism or Production); Two Art History courses -H180 and H389.
 The sequencing of courses is crucial: students should take beginning and intermediate courses in the Frosh and Sophomore years; 300 level courses (Advanced Projects) in their junior year; and S490 (Senior Seminar) and any elective studio courses in the senior year.
 You may not take a required 100 level course as a Senior.
 In addition, the two Art History courses (H180 and H389), and one 300 level Advanced Projects course must be completed before the start of the senior year.
 S101, 104 and 106 may only be taken as electives and do not count as required beginning courses.

 Eligible students may apply to study abroad in the Fall semester of Junior Year.
 Students may enroll for 2-unit internships through the Career Development Center.
 Occidental College also has a cross-registration agreement with Art Center College of Design, which offers various technical courses in media software.
-Students are also encouraged to take one or more related courses offered in ECLS, Music, Theater, History, Spanish, or CTSJ.
+Students are encouraged to take relevant courses offered in other Occidental departments such as Theater, Music, CTSJ, or ECLS, which can be applied to the major upon approval of their faculty advisor.

 (ArtF/ArtM classes reference the same courses as we transition the program's name change from Film & Media Studies to Media Arts and Culture)